nigalsan1/DLIM2020/README.md

 #### Network Parameters

-In this section, we will talk about some of the results that we've gained when adjusting parameters such as batch size, or learning rate.
+In this section, we will talk about some of the results that we've gained by adjusting parameters such as batch size, or learning rate.

 **Batch Size**